Why are you afraid? ∙

 To develop a mighty spirit requires a fundamental change in our lifestyles, our mindsets.
 It has to do with how we respond to trials.

 Trials should no longer be considered dreaded obstacles to be avoided.
 Rather we should welcome them.
 This is a mental exercise.
 We engage our minds, our intellects and choose to consider or regard our difficulties as joyful opportunities for growth.

 The Greek word translated trial or trouble is peirasmos.
-Peirasmos is a trial or test with an end goal.
-It both demonstrates where we are, and when responded to properly makes us stronger.
+Peirasmos refers to a trial or test with an end goal.
+It both demonstrates where we are, and when responded to properly it makes us stronger.